Englader/milvus-bge-m3/README.md

 Create a folder called pdf_files and insert all the pdf files inside

-bgem3.py script will process all documents by pages and will insert them inside milvus in a collection where the schema is created with an index, the emeded pages and the index of the page
+bgem3.py script will process all documents by pages and will insert them inside milvus in a collection where the schema is created with an id, the emeded pages and the index of the page

 afterwards there is a querry defined embedded an queried in milvus to find the closes distance to the target